Comic-Con International 2016 Souvenir Book

 DEADLINE FOR SUBMISSIONS WAS FRIDAY, APRIL 15.
 SUBMISSIONS ARE NOW CLOSED.

 The Comic-Con International Souvenir Book is a collectible full-color trade paperback given FREE to all attendees (while supplies last).
 The book features bios and photos of this year's special guests, plus articles and art created by fans and pros devoted to our anniversary celebrations.
 It also functions as a kind of "Yearbook" for the show, featuring Eisner Award winners from the past year and current nominees, Hall of Fame inductees, and tributes to those popular arts creators who have passed away in the previous year.
-(The 2015 Souvenir Book, shown at left, featured an exclusive cover by Michael Cho, commemorating the 75th anniversary of Will Eisner’s The Spirit.)
+(The 2016 Souvenir Book, shown at left, features an exclusive cover by Comic-Con special guest Babs Tarr, commemorating the 75th anniversary of Wonder Woman.)

 2016 Anniversary Celebrations

 100th Birthday Celebration of Forrest J Ackerman